Eczbek/xieite/docs/threads/Timeout.md

 <br/>

 Runs a callback once after a set amount of time.
 The `operator bool` checks whether the callback has been cancelled, and the `cancel` method will immediately return to the caller thread, without waiting for the timeout to complete.
+Extends `xieite::threads::Interval`.
 Compile with `-pthread`.

 <br/><br/>